vivianreis/crud-pharmacy/README.md

 # crud-pharmacy
-A simple phamacy crud using java and spring boot and relational database MySQL.
+A simple pharmacy crud using java and spring boot and relational database MySQL.